 The Mineralogical Society of Great Britain & Ireland and the Geological Society are pleased to announce the Hazel Prichard student bursary.
 The bursary, funded by her family, honours the achievements of Professor Hazel Prichard (1954–2017) in the mineral sciences.

 The deadline for applications is 15th February each year.
-For 2019, this deadline has been extended to 1st March.

 A bursary of up to £3000 is available to support an undergraduate or taught MSc student.